Sharpe's Revenge (TV programme): Plot summary

 Sharpe participates in the Battle of Toulouse, at the end of the Peninsular War.
-On the other side are French General Calvet (John Benfield) and Sharpe's nemesis, Ducos (Féodor Atkine), who is in charge of Napoleon's treasury.
+On the other side are French General Calvet and Sharpe's nemesis, Ducos, who is in charge of Napoleon's treasury.
 During the fighting, Sharpe encounters and humiliates Ducos, but lets him escape with his life.
 Napoleon loses the war and is sent into exile.

-Before the battle, Sharpe gives his wife Jane (Abigail Cruttenden) power of attorney over his entire fortune of 10,000 guineas, just in case.
+Before the battle, Sharpe gives his wife Jane power of attorney over his entire fortune of 10,000 guineas, just in case.
 She extracts a promise from him that this will be his last fight, that he will ask Wellington for a transfer back to England.
-However, Sharpe is insulted by another British officer; forgetting his promise, he exacts revenge by shooting the officer in the buttocks in a duel.
-Infuriated, Jane is persuaded by her friend Lady Molly Spindacre (Connie Hyde) to run away to London to spend some of her husband's money.
+However, after the battle, Sharpe is insulted by another British officer; for honour he challenges the man to a duel at dawn, which he wins by shooting the officer in the buttocks.
+Jane is told of the duel, which means Sharpe broke his promise.
+Infuriated, she is persuaded by her friend Lady Molly Spindacre to run away to London to spend her husband's money.

-Things get out of hand when Jane becomes infatuated with the handsome Lord Rossendale (Alexis Denisof).
-After they become lovers, he convinces her to invest her money in various projects and pay off his gambling debts.
-Eventually, she runs out of money, at which point her "friend" Molly deserts her.
+Things get out of hand when Jane becomes infatuated with the handsome Lord Rossendale.
+After they become lovers, he convinces her to invest her money in various projects and pay off his huge gambling debts.
+Eventually, she runs out of money, at which point her sponging "friend" Molly deserts her.

-Meanwhile, Ducos is ordered by Calvet to take the treasure to Paris, but with the war lost, steals it instead, framing Sharpe for the theft and murder of the guards.
-Sharpe is brought before a military tribunal and jailed pending the arrival of a purported witness, Colonel Maillot (Stéphane Cornicard), the officer in charge of the treasure's escort.
+Meanwhile, Ducos is ordered by Calvet to take the treasure to Paris, but with the war lost, he steals it instead, framing Sharpe for the theft and murder of the guards.
+Sharpe is brought before a military tribunal and gaoled pending the arrival of a purported witness, Colonel Maillot, the officer in charge of the treasure's escort.
 In actuality, the Frenchman had rebuffed Ducos' offer to share the loot and had gone home to Normandy in disgust.